chauanhtuan185/opensource-bridge-cex/README.md

 3. **Start interacting with the bot:**
    - Once deployed, use the Telegram bot to manage cross-chain transfers and request deposit addresses.

-For detailed instructions on deployment, refer to the full README section.

 This solution simplifies cross-chain transfers, ensuring cost-efficiency, security, and control over your token movements.

 ## Video demo